Sexual Health for Transgender Persons

 - Testosterone may thin the lining of your vagina which can make penetrative sex more uncomfortable and you may notice bleeding.
 Your provider can provide a topical cream to help with this.
 Also, consider using lubrication

+There are other resources you can use.
+Find a support group, online or in your community.
+Ask your health care provider to suggest websites or organizations for transgender people.
 If you have trouble talking with your provider about your sexuality, these questions may help you start the conversation.
-Ask him or her:

 - What words can I use to tell others about my transgender identity?